Who Can Apply to Pre-K?

 Get Your Pre-K Offer

 All families who submit an application by the deadline will get their pre-K offer letter in late spring.
 This letter will also tell you where your child is waitlisted.

 You must accept your pre-K offer by pre-registering at the program where you got the offer.
 Pre-registration secures your child's pre-K seat at that program.
 Contact the program to schedule a time to pre-register in person.
 Be sure to accept your offer even if you are waitlisted at another program.

 Then bring your child and all required documents to pre-registration.
 Use the Pre-Registration Checklist to learn what you need to bring:

 A pre-K program has a waitlist when there are more students that apply to it than pre-K seats available.
 Your child will be automatically added to the waitlist for any program you ranked higher on your pre-K application than the program where your child got an offer.
 Programs will contact you directly if they are able to offer your child a seat from the waitlist.

 If your family moves during the admissions process, call 718-935-2009 or visit a Family Welcome Center to update your information and talk about changes to your pre-K application or program.
 Your child’s priority to attend certain programs may change if you move.

 Start thinking about kindergarten programs when your child is enrolled in pre-K or when they are four years old.
 In New York City, children are eligible to apply to kindergarten in the calendar year they turn five.
 Every child in NYC who submits a kindergarten application is guaranteed a kindergarten offer.
 Students enrolled in certain pre-K programs may have priority to attend kindergarten at the same school.
 Learn more on the Kindergarten page:

 Gifted & Talented (G&T) is a separate admissions process for students entering kindergarten.
-To participate, you must sign your child up to take the G&T test.
+To participate, you must schedule your child to take the G&T test.
 G&T programs are in very high demand and offers are not guaranteed.
 Learn more on the Gifted & Talented page: